 Can I use a home battery without solar panels?

-How many kWh do I need for my household?
+How much kWh do I need for my household?

-On average, between 5 and 10 kWh, depending on your usage pattern.
+On average between 5 and 10 kWh, depending on your consumption pattern.

 Is a home battery profitable without net metering?